benhoyt/gosnip/README.md

     usage: gosnip [-d] [-i import ...] statements...

+To download and install, use "go get":

+    $ go get github.com/benhoyt/gosnip

 For simple uses, just specify one or more Go statements on the command line, and gosnip will roll them into a full Go program and run the result using "go run".
 Standard library imports are added